tytydraco/yessleep/out/When_you_wish_it_was_just_rats_in_the_garbage.md

 I had made a garbage run earlier in the day, dragging a large contractor bag filled with bubble wrap and crushed newspaper balls out of my apartment and into the elevator.
 I hit the button that sent me to the furthest depths of the building’s property, feeling my stomach lift as the elevator’s numbers ticked down.
 When I reached the basement that time, there was noise, people, and energy.
 The garage felt alive and friendly, the lights bright, and the walk to the garbage room was short and direct.
 It was in the corner, far away from any entrance I could make out, and the only reason I could tell it was the garbage room was a little laminated sign that said “Residents’ Garbage Only.”

-That, and the soft waft of garbage escaping the sides of the large metal door that you lifted up overhead.
+That, and the sour sweet smell of garbage escaping the sides of the large metal door that you lifted up overhead.

-I leaned down and took hold of a rope, pulling, but my first yank did nothing but rattle the door.
-After the echo in the garage faded away, I realized there was a latch on the side, so I slid it open.
+I leaned down and took ahold of the rope connected to the door and pulled up, but my first yank did nothing but rattle the door.
+After the echo in the garage faded away, I realized there was a latch to lock the door from the side, so I slid it open.
 The next yank had the door smoothly rolling up above me, opening to the garbage room beyond.

 The smell rolled out almost wetly, like a rogue wave taking you by surprise at the beach.
 It was dark—extremely dark.
 I took a step into the room and looked at the walls for a switch.
 I didn’t see any, and I didn’t want to put my hand on the garbage room wall to feel for a switch.
-If the wall looked anything like how it smelled, then I didn’t want to touch a thing.
+If the wall looked anything like how it smelled, then I didn’t want to end up touching grime and slime.

-A sound of rats or something shuffling in the darkness, softly—like fingers trailing over the side of a metal garbage bin—convinced me to step back out of the room and into the garage.
+The sound of rats or something shuffling in the darkness, softly—like fingers trailing over the side of a metal garbage bin—convinced me to step back out of the room and into the garage.
 I was no seasoned city girl yet, immune to the idea of rats always lurking in the shadows.
 As luck would have it, the light switch was on the outside of the room, and stepping back out caused me to notice it.
 Relieved, I flicked it on, and a relatively clean garbage room lit up in front of me.
 No strange puddles of liquid, no mysterious goo on the walls—just a cement room with two recycling bins and a garbage bin tucked off to the side.
 Plus a door near the back of the room.
 One that looked like it hadn’t been opened in ten years or more.
 Crud and grime caked the crevices of the doorway and around the handle.
 On the door itself, written with faded Sharpie, was “Do Not Enter — PIT.”

 Which wasn’t ominous at all.

 The smell still lingered, though, so there must have been a pool of something foul at the bottom of the garbage bin.

-I tossed the bag in, closed the door, and latched it before turning the light off.
-I didn’t want the rats getting brave before a wall came down between them and me.
+I tossed the bag in, closed the door, and latched it all before turning the light off.
+I didn’t want the rats in the shadows getting brave before a wall came down between them and me.

 I spent the rest of the day unpacking more and more, and the hour got later and later.
 I was on a roll, determined to unpack the majority before I turned in for the night.
 It was close to 2 a.m., and I had one last kitchen box I wanted to tackle.
 I was careless when I put the box on my counter; it tipped and smoothly dropped to the kitchen floor.
 I heard the telltale crack of something not surviving the impact.

 It was a bottle of fish sauce.
 I could tell even before I cut open the box, because the smell was pungent, filling up my kitchen.